 Its primary world, Kalda, is the birth place of dragon-kind and home to men, elves and a host of other mythical creatures.
-However, the world of Kalda has been linked to a myriad of other realms by magic, harnessed by dragons and channeled into objects known as the tethering stones; spheres of pure rogulin crystal which can open portals between worlds.
+However, the world of Kalda has been linked to a myriad of other realms by magic, harnessed by dragons and channeled into objects known as the tethering stones; spheres of pure rogulin which can open portals between worlds.

-One of the defining events of Kalda is a war that was had among the various breeds of dragon-kind, which lasted for a thousand years; its struggle ripped apart humanity and drove elven-kind into isolation.
+One of the defining events of Kalda is a war that was waged among the various breeds of dragon-kind, which lasted for a thousand years; its struggle ripped apart humanity and drove elven-kind into isolation.

 Amid the conflict, known among men as the Dragon Wars, the tethering stones were forged as well as another artifact with the power to strip the wills of those that opposed the ancient Kaldean Alliance; with these mythical devices, the war was won by the metallic dragons, known in their tongue as the Mi'na, the elves and a small faction of humanity.